 The Bottom Line

 Tirzepatide's 427 drug interactions stem from a single mechanism: delayed gastric emptying.
 This makes the interaction profile manageable.
 Oral contraceptives require the most attention (switch to non-oral methods or add barrier protection).
 Insulin and sulfonylureas need dose reductions of 20 to 30%.
 Warfarin demands weekly INR monitoring during titration.
-Levothyroxine timing should be separated from meals by 60 minutes.
+Levothyroxine timing should be separated from food by 60 minutes.